 GeoSolar Technologies Inc. Completes Its Initial Research and Development Phase; Pivots Towards Scalability and Growth

-DENVER, CO, USA, April 16, 2024 /EINPresswire.com/ -- GeoSolar Technologies Inc. (OTC: GSLR), a climate technology company whose mission is to combat Greenhouse Gas (GHG) emissions announced the successful completion of its initial Research and Development (R&D) phase for its SmartGreen™ line of products.
+DENVER, CO, April 16, 2024 (GLOBE NEWSWIRE) -- via NewMediaWire – GeoSolar Technologies Inc. (OTC: GSLR), a climate technology company whose mission is to combat Greenhouse Gas (GHG) emissions announced the successful completion of its initial Research and Development (R&D) phase for its SmartGreen™ line of products.
 This significant milestone heralds the company's strategic pivot towards the expansion and scaling of its premier offerings: the SmartGreen™ Home retrofit for homeowners and the SmartGreen™ Building retrofit for commercial properties.
 These innovative solutions are designed to empower property owners to progress at their own pace towards zero emissions and complete energy independence, while nearly eliminating utility bills and meeting growing expanding nationwide legislation and incentives to meet climate goals.

 GeoSolar Technologies' commitment to innovation and sustainability has already garnered attention from green technology enthusiasts worldwide.
 With the sales launch of its SmartGreen™ solutions, the company is not only poised for significant growth but also leading the way in the global transition to renewable energy and sustainable living.